bybit-web3/bybit-web3.github.io/docs/en/aptos.md

-# Aptos Network
+# Aptos/Movement

-Aptos is an emerging blockchain platform designed to provide a high-performance and secure environment for developing decentralized applications (DApps).
-Its design goal is to address performance bottlenecks and security issues in existing blockchain systems through innovative consensus mechanisms and smart contract languages.
-Aptos' main features include high throughput, low latency, and robust security, making it an ideal choice for developers and users.
+Aptos is a Layer 1 blockchain project aimed at building scalable, upgradeable, and secure Web3 infrastructure.
+Initially created by the team behind Facebook's stablecoin project Libra (later renamed Diem), Aptos is now independently developed by some of the original team members.
+Aptos uses the Move smart contract language, and common Aptos-compatible networks include Movement and others.

 # What is the Injected Provider API?